 If you have a Flexible Spending Account (FSA), time is running out for you to use that cash.
 Depending on your employer’s rules, if you don’t spend your FSA money by the end of the grace period, you could potentially lose some of it, and lost cash is never a good thing.

-What are FSAs?
+What Are FSAs?

 Typically with an FSA, though, you have to spend all of the funds by December 31 of the year in which you make the contributions, or you end up forfeiting the remaining balance.
 Your FSA funds likely cover more than you realize, so if you have to use them up by the deadline, this list should help you get started.
 Many drugstores will tell you which items are FSA-eligible when you shop online, too.

 Annual contribution limits for employees have steadily increased in recent years, from from $2750 for 2021 to $2850 for 2022.
-In 2023, those limits rose to $3050, and in the 2024 plan year, folks will have a chance to contribute up to $3200 through payroll deductions.
+In 2023, those limits rose to $3050, and in the 2024 plan year, employees can contribute up to $3200 through payroll deductions.
+That figure will increase to $3300 for the 2025 FSA plan year.

 You might not expect it, but you can actually put FSA funds toward online therapy services like BetterHelp and get matched with licensed therapists within just a couple of days.
 New users may also be eligible to receive discounts on their first month of therapy sessions.